Find the seafarer in you by hiring a boat

 Soak up history hight above at St Georges castle

-8km south of Argostoli The Venetian castle of St George sits high on a hillside.
+8km south of Argostoli, the Venetian castle of St George sits high on a hillside.
 Though Byzantines built the bulk of the castle in the 13th century, the earliest traces of the edifice date back to 394 AD when Kefalonia was still part of the Roman Empire and its main purpose was to shelter the villagers from attacks by marauding pirates.
 Venetians added the finishing touches, giving the castle its clean, elegant lines.
 Thanks to a recent EU grant that paid for some preservation works, the edifice is safe to explore, so you can meander among the ancient rooms at will.
-Although there are few display to tell you about the castles history, the panoramic views and the castles beauty make it worth a visit, especially at sunset as the island below turns golden in the fading light
+Although there are few displays to tell you about the castle's history, the panoramic views and the castle's beauty make it worth a visit, especially at sunset as the island below turns golden in the fading light.

 Try the local hooch!